 Who doesn’t love a fast and easy recipe?
 The recipes from Sun Basket are just that, with all ingredients pre-measured and step by step directions to make most meals in 30 minutes from prep to finish.
 This is made for busy people who want convenience without sacrificing freshness and nutrition.

 Give Sun Basket a try and get $35 off your first order!
-I don’t know where you would find this quality of meals any cheaper, so it’s definitely worth a try, even if you do it for just one week.
+I don’t know where you would find this quality of meals any cheaper, so it’s definitely worth experiencing.
 You’re going to love it!
 Just check out next weeks menu and see if it’s not making you drool a little bit!